yubrew/oak-cosmwasm-ctf/REPORT.md

 The `total_tokens` variable is updated when a deposit or withdrawal occurs but not when staking or unstaking.
 As a result, this might cause an accounting / balance discrepancy between the `total_tokens` and `voting_power`.

-Suppose a user has 100 tokens and they decide to stake 70 tokens.
-Now, they have 70 `voting_power` and 100 `total_tokens`.
-Now, let's say the user unstakes 50 tokens.
-As per the code, the `voting_power` will be reduced to 20 but the `total_tokens` will still remain at 100.
-Now, if the user decides to withdraw 90 tokens, they will be able to do so because as per the withdraw function, the `total_tokens` (100) is more than the `voting_power` (20).
+Suppose a user has 50 tokens and they decide to stake 50 tokens.
+Now, they have 50 `voting_power` and 50 `total_tokens`.
+Now, let's say the user withdraws 50 tokens.
+As per the code, the `voting_power` will be 50 but the `total_tokens` will be 0.

-After these transactions, the user has 20 `voting_power` but they have withdrawn all their tokens (100 tokens initially deposited - 90 tokens withdrawn = 10 tokens remaining in `total_tokens` but these were staked).
 The remaining voting power despite having no tokens can result in a discrepancy.

 ### Recommendation